An official website of the United States government

 Top Photos

-PHILIPPINE SEA (Oct.
-18, 2021) Independence-variant littoral combat ships USS Tulsa (LCS 16), left, and USS Jackson (LCS 6), right, sail with German Navy frigate FGS Bayern (F 217), center, in the Philippine Sea.
-Jackson & Tulsa, part of Destroyer Squadron Seven, are on a rotational deployment in the U.S. 7th Fleet area of operation to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
-(German Navy courtesy photo)
+The Independence-variant littoral combat ship USS Jackson (LCS 6) transits the South China Sea during routine operations.
+Jackson, part of Destroyer Squadron Seven, is on a rotational deployment in the U.S. 7th Fleet area of operation to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Andrew Langholf/released)

 Commander, Naval Surface Forces, U.S. Pacific Fleet, 2841 Rendova Rd.
 San Diego, CA 92155-5490